RPA Conflict & Society

-The fellowships are open to bachelor’s students at the Faculty of Social and Behavioural Sciences (FMG), who are in their second year or above.
+All fellowship projects are open to bachelor’s students at the Faculty of Social and Behavioural Sciences (FMG) – regardless of discipline.
+Students should be in their second year or above.
 Fellowships are a maximum of 53 hours of work in total, for €19 per hour, on a freelance basis.

 This project addresses the prevention of violence against children by diving into the specific effects of parenting interventions.
 As of 2023, the World Health Organization recommends these interventions globally as a public health strategy to reduce violent parenting.
 Evidence shows that such programmes significantly reduce physical and emotional violence, with effects that persist over time and across diverse parent populations.
 However, we still lack clarity on what kinds of violence these interventions actually prevent.
 Do they stop parents from slapping, or also from more severe acts like burning or choking?